salesforcecli/plugin-data/messages/record.delete.md

 # flags.sobject

-Salesforce or Tooling API object that you're deleting a record from.
+API name of the Salesforce or Tooling API object that you're deleting a record from.

 # flags.recordId